thiago-negri/zsqlite/README.md

 - Provide more safety (e.g. automatically close/finalize if something goes wrong);
 - Provide extras so it's easier to work with it in Zig (e.g. offer a way to allocate strings);

-It's currently very limited, as I'm only using this for a personal project.
-So my current target is only on a subset of features that I use.
+Offers a limited subset of SQLite.
+As I'm only using this for a personal project, my current target is only on some features that I use.

-Feel free to fork or offer pull requests.

 If you only want to use SQLite as a static library in Zig, check out [zsqlite-c](https://github.com/thiago-negri/zsqlite-c/).